mdeguzis/SteamOS-Tools/SteamOS-3.x/README.md

+## Warning
+All things below are to be done AT YOUR OWN RISK!
+I am not responsible for any fallout from tinkering with this new UI on non-Steam Deck devices

+## Script Helper
+See `steam-deck.sh` in this directory for simple method to toggle the new gamepadUI on/off.

 ## Manifest
 These are some known/unknown file dumps / pieces of SteamoS 3.0 / Steam Deck's gamepadUI inner workings.
 WIP collection of possible helpful elements